-Protecting your skin from harmful UV radiation from the sun is an imperative, but unfortunately there’s still a pretty common misconception among a large number of people that daily sunscreen isn’t a necessity.
+Protecting your skin from harmful UV radiation from the sun is an imperative, but a common misconception among a large number of people is that daily sunscreen isn’t a necessity.
 Perhaps you might be one of them and asking yourself just why it’s so important to properly shield your skin from the sun’s rays.

 Our skins are exposed to daily ultraviolet radiation from the sun

 The sun emits three different kinds of ultraviolet radiation: UVA, UVB and UVC, with UVA having the longest wavelength, and UVC having the shortest.
 Fortunately, UVC rays, which have the ability to cause most harm, are blocked by the ozone layer in the Earth’s atmosphere.
 The ones that reach us are UVA and UVB rays, from which, unprotected exposure can potentially lead to genetic defects, premature aging, eye damage, and skin cancer.